polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

    CGroup: /system.slice/alertmanager.service
 ```

-The `Active` field should display "active (running)" if you have configured the `AlertManager` properly.
+If you have configured the `AlertManager` properly, the `Active` field should display "active (running)."

-There is a `Alertmanager` plugin in Grafana that can help you to monitor the alert information.
-To
-install it, execute the command below:
+There is an `Alertmanager` plugin in Grafana that can help you monitor the alert information.
+To install the plugin, execute the followiing command:

 ``` bash
 sudo grafana-cli plugins install camptocamp-prometheus-alertmanager-datasource
 ```

-And restart Grafana once the plugin is successfully installed:
+Once you successfully install the plugin, restart Grafana:

 ``` bash
 sudo systemctl restart grafana-server